 When a hybrid pattern works best

-Enterprise-grade performance with reduced UX complexity
+Enterprise-grade scalability with reduced UX complexity

 By combining intuitive front-end design with intelligent agent-based execution, hybrid patterns enable enterprises to automate support journeys at scale without compromising personalization, context, or reliability.